miklevin/MikeLev.in/_posts/2024-12-13-back-to-basics-reclaiming-simplicity.md

 ## Asking Gemini 1.5 Pro for Both Validation & Devil's Advocacy

 > Yeah, okay so it's not my imagination.
 Or maybe it is my imagination ***plus
-> Gemini hallucination***, haha!
+> Gemini hallucination***, ahaha!
 But no, really I do take that as some wee
 > little bit of validation.
 The radical new thought process goes something like
 > this: